bigdelys/eye-catch/README.md

 </div>

 # EyeCatch
-A fully automatic algorithm, implemented in MATLAB, for finding Eye-Related ICA components solely based on their scalpmaps.
+A fully automatic algorithm, implemented in MATLAB, for finding Eye-Related ICA components based on their scalpmaps and spectrum signatures (new).
 It has a performance comparable to CORRMAP while not requiring any user intervention.

 [Measure Projection Toolbox (MPT)](http://sccn.ucsd.edu/wiki/MPT) includes EyeCatch software (as pr.eyeCatch class), if you have not installed MPT you can download EyeCatch stand-alone from this repository.